-Can language affect politics?
-How have writers and activists sought to change society through changing language?
-How is rhetoric used politically, in essays, oratory, propaganda, and poetry?
-We will read arguments about the relationship of language and the political, examine political rhetoric, and look at literary works.
-We will write about rhetoric's power to form and criticize political movements, such as movements for civil rights, rights for women, human rights, workers' rights, and animal rights.
-We will explore how language participates in our ideas about rights, ethics, political action, and social justice.
-In the course of our inquiries, students will write three papers and one longer project, in which students research an area of social justice vital to them.
-Our sources may include passages from Plato, Thomas Jefferson, Mary Wollstonecraft, Thomas Paine, Karl Marx, Mohandas Mahatma Gandhi, Hannah Arendt, Judith Butler, Martin Luther King, Jr., Eve Kosofsky Sedgwick, Spike Lee, and Ursula LeGuin.
+How does language affect how we think about political possibilities?
+How have writers and activists sought to change society through changing how we use language?
+How is rhetoric used politically, in essays, law, oratory, propaganda, and poetry?
+We read arguments about the interplay of language and the political, think about political theory, examine political rhetoric, and study literary works.
+We write about the power of rhetoric to form and criticize political practices: movements for civil rights, human rights, rights for women, workers’ rights, and animal rights.
+We investigate in detail how language participates in our ideas about rights, ethics, political action, and social justice.
+After familiarizing ourselves with various approaches to thinking political and social relations, you can then explore in depth an issue of social justice that animates you.
+This means that we will use the reading to focus your critical thinking capacities, expand your horizons, and communicate the results of these processes in writing that is persuasive, coherent, exhilarating, meaningful.
+Readings may include works by Plato, Alice Walker, Thomas Jefferson, Karl Marx, Margaret Fuller, Henry David Thoreau, Mohandas Mahatma Gandhi, Hannah Arendt, Judith Butler, Elizabeth Cady Stanton, Malcolm X, Eve Kosofsky Sedgwick, and Ursula LeGuin.

 First-Year Program: Research Seminars (FIRST-UG)